awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Average time that contacts waited in the queue before being answered by an agent\.
 In some businesses, this is also known as average speed of answer \(ASA\)\.

+Average queue answer time also includes the time during the agent whisper, because the contact remains in queue until the agent whisper is completed\.

 This is the average of [Duration](ctr-data-model.md#Duration-CTR) \(from the contact record\)\.

 In the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, this metric is QUEUE\_ANSWER\_TIME\.